Search

 Who can answer my questions about graduation at OYIS?

 Should you have any questions about OYIS’ three graduation pathways or any other aspects of our curriculum, our Admissions Team would be happy to speak to you.
-E-mail us at [email protected] or call +82-6-6345-1661.
+E-mail us at [email protected] for any inquiries about the Diploma Programme.

 Language and Literature